san99tiago/Lambda-MCP-Server/README.md

 ### Server Deployment

 1. Clone this repository:

    ```bash
    git clone <repository-url>
    ```

 1. Navigate to the server directory:

    ```bash
    cd server-http-python-lambda
    ```

 1. Deploy using SAM:

    ```bash
    sam build
    sam deploy --guided
    ```

    Note: You will be prompted for an `McpAuthToken`.
-This is the Authorization Bearer token that will be requitred to call the endpoint.
-This simple implimentation uses an [AWS API Gateway authorizers](https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-use-lambda-authorizer.html?trk=64e03f01-b931-4384-846e-db0ba9fa89f5&sc_channel=code) with the `McpAuthToken` passed in as an env var.
-This can be swapped out for a production implimentation as required.
+This is the Authorization Bearer token that will be required to call the endpoint.
+This simple implementation uses an [AWS API Gateway authorizers](https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-use-lambda-authorizer.html?trk=64e03f01-b931-4384-846e-db0ba9fa89f5&sc_channel=code) with the `McpAuthToken` passed in as an env var.
+This can be swapped out for a production implementation as required.

 ### Client Setup

 1. Navigate to the client directory:

    ```bash
    cd client-http-typescript-docker
    ```